YueanGu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yuean Gu is a senior undergraduate majoring in Electrical Engineering at University of Chinese Academy of Sciences.
-She grew up in Nanjing, Jiangsu in eastern China.

 {{< icon name="download" pack="fas" >}} Here is my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.